How to access private members without reflection in C#

 Reflection allows you to obtain type information at runtime and to access private members of a class using that information.
 This can be particularly useful when dealing with classes outside of your control – provided by a third-party package.
 While powerful, reflection is also very slow, which is one of the main deterrents in using it.
 No more.

-method.
+.NET 8 introduces a new way to access private members with zero overhead through the use of the UnsafeAccessor attribute.
+The attribute can be applied to an extern static method.
 The implementation for the method will be provided by the runtime based on attribute information and method signature.
-If no match is found for the information provided, the method call will throw either a MissingFieldException
+If no match is found for the information provided, the method call will throw either a MissingFieldException or a MissingMethodException.

-Let’s look at a few examples of how to use UnsafeAccessor
+Let’s look at a few examples of how to use UnsafeAccessor.
+Let’s consider the following class with private members:

 class Foo